As a green card lawyer, I’ve met too many married immigrant couples who take the permanent residence process too lightly.

 At first glance, the path to Sophia’s permanent residence status seemed straight-forward.
 Yet, USCIS questioned if their marriage was bona fide.

 To the government, since Raul did not file a family-based visa petition until Sophia was arrested, his actions seemed suspicious.
-They challenged him to prove his filing was not simply to help her evade removal from the United States.
+They challenged him to prove his sponsorship of green card marriage application was not simply to help her evade removal from the United States.

 Anyone who attempts a sham marriage for immigration benefits is foolish.